-I've been married to my lovely bride Jackie for 39 years and we have two grown children.
+I've been married to my lovely bride Jackie for 41 years and we have two grown children.
 Amanda lives in Virginia with her husband Tim and our only grandchild Rosemary.
 Nik lives in Salt Lake City and both are engineers.
 We have seven horses, three barn cats named Muffin, Sly, and Adele.
 We have two house cats.
 Lilly is a gray tabby we obtained when no one claimed her after she was brought to the clinic with a crushed pelvis.
-She is missing a hip but has no trouble jumping to the countertop.
+She is missing a hip but has no trouble jumping to the counter top.
 Solig (Norwegian for sunny and pronounced Sooly) was rescued as the only one of a litter in a barn to survive predators.
 He is a long haired orange tabby that doesn't care much for grooming himself.
-We also have a black Lab named Belle obtained while bidding her up as a donated pup at a fundraising banquet, Benny the Large Munsterlander was obtained when my nephew was deployed and couldn't keep him, and Frankie the blue eyed Mini Aussie Jackie brought home from a horse show and informed me that, "we can take him back if we don't like him!" :)
+We also have a Golden Retriever named Patti, Benny the Large Munsterlander was obtained when my nephew was deployed and couldn't keep him, and Frankie the blue eyed Mini Aussie Jackie brought home from a horse show and informed me that, "we can take him back if we don't like him!" :)

 I have many personal interests including participation in the MT Veterinary Medical Association of which I had the honor of being president.
 Our young grand daughter is now our #1 personal interest.
 I've also been an avid hunter, reached a 6 golf handicap and sang in a men's quartet for nearly 20 years.
 I'm active in my church and have been council president several times, I'm a 4.0 rated tennis player, I play the banjo, I enjoy the occasional reining horse show I can attend with Jackie and compete on her beautiful horses.
 I also ski 50k cross country marathons as a hobby.